Inflammatory Bowel Disease Competitive Grant Program (United States)

 Location of residency: United StatesView website Save Need help writing this grant?

-The mission of the ASPIRE program is to fund high quality basic science, translational and clinical research through a competitive grants program that advances medical knowledge in the epidemiology, pathogenesis and treatment of selected diseases.
+The intent of this Request for Proposal (RFP) is to fund high quality basic science, translational and clinical research through a competitive grants program that advances medical knowledge of the epidemiology, pathogenesis and treatment of Inflammatory Bowel Disease (IBD).

 Areas of Focus

-- Basic research in the etiology of autoimmune and inflammatory diseases in rheumatology or gastroenterology.
+- Basic research in the etiology of selected autoimmune and inflammatory diseases in gastroenterology

-- Exploration of the role of JAK/STAT pathways in pathogenesis of inflammatory bowel disease
+- Exploration of the role of JAK/STAT pathways in pathogenesis of IBD.

 You can learn more about this opportunity by visiting the funder's website.